Elbow Injuries & Treatment

 Sports-related elbow injuries are very common in patients of all athletic and activity levels.
 Repetitive arm motions can cause overuse conditions, while athletic accidents can result in acute injuries.
 Regardless of the cause, an injury to the elbow makes everyday activities painful and difficult.

 We at the Spine & Joint Health Centre can expertly evaluate and treat a whole the range of elbow injuries and disorders.
 We deliver personalised care aimed at getting patients of all ages back into action.

 A Multidisciplinary Approach to Treat Elbow Injuries

-We collaborate with other specialis when necessary to deliver an effective treatment plan that’s personalized for each patient.
+We collaborate with other specialists when necessary to deliver an effective treatment plan that’s personalised for each patient.

 Conditions Affecting the Elbow

 - Burners and stingers

 - Sprains and strains

 - Tennis elbow (lateral epicondylitis)

 - Traumatic injuries